 – Midge Wietzema, Counselor, Gilbert, AZ

-For a seven-week group study on shame with scriptures, stories, songs and small group exercises designed to help people recover the joy that shame has suffocated take a look here.
+For a seven-week group study on shame with scriptures, stories, songs and small group exercises designed to help people find freedom and recover the joy that shame has suffocated, take a look here.
+And if you are interested in the Grace for Shame live seminar you can join us for the next one listed below or contact us to schedule one at your own church or ministry organization.